 - Is there a financial commitment to being a mentor?

-- Why should our business participate in the NextGen Leaders program?
+- Why should our business participate in the NextGen Leader Initiatives?

-- Participating in the NextGen Leaders program is a great opportunity to support emerging leaders by linking students and recent graduates to the professional world.
-Additionally, participation gives your business access to a wide array of talent that increases the recruitment and hiring of people with disabilities in your business.
-Program participation can add value to your company’s image as “disability inclusive” and a “best places to work” employer.
+- Participating in the NextGen Leader Initiatives is a great opportunity to support emerging leaders by linking students and recent graduates to the professional world.
+Additionally, participation gives your business access to a wide array of talent that increases the recruitment and hiring of people with disabilities.
+Program participation can add value to your company’s image as “disability inclusive” and a “Best Places to Work” employer.

 - Will I have more than one mentee?